alexdmoss/alexos.dev/content/posts/Docker-Desktop-Alternatives-for-M1-Mac.md

 {{< figure src="/images/containers.jpg?width=1000px&classes=shadow" attr="Photo by Ian Taylor on Unsplash" attrlink="https://unsplash.com/photos/jOqJbvo1P9g" >}}

-In this blog post I'm going to talk through my recent experiences as I attempted to ditch Docker Desktop - the licensing changes that come into effect at the end of January being the primary motivator (I work for a company large enough to be hit by this).
+In this blog post I'm going to talk through my recent experiences as I attempted to ditch Docker Desktop - the licensing changes that come into effect at the end of January being the primary motivator.

-> Without going into any detail about it, lets just say I'm not a fan of taking something that you've made freely available previously and deciding that you now want to charge for it!
+> Without going into any detail about it, let's just say I'm not a fan of taking something that you've made freely available previously and deciding that you now want to charge for it!

 {{< figure src="/images/docker-money.png?width=400px&classes=shadow" attr="From this 'Is Docker in Trouble?'
 Blog Post" attrlink="https://start.jcolemorrison.com/is-docker-in-trouble/" >}}